Saturday- Closed Read more...

-The Hansen House, designed by German architect Conrad Schick, was established in 1887 as a leper asylum by the Protestant community of Jerusalem.
+Designed by German architect Conrad Schick, Hansen House was first established in 1887 as a leper asylum by the Protestant community of Jerusalem.

-In 1950 the site was purchased by the Jewish National Fund (Keren Kayemeth LeIsrael), and served as a leprosy treatment center through to 2000.
+In 1950 the site was purchased by the Jewish National Fund (JNF), and served as a leprosy treatment center through 2000.
 In 2009, the Israeli government decided to hand over the building to the municipality of Jerusalem city, for the purpose of converting it into an interdisciplinary cultural center.
-In 2011, the Jerusalem Development Authority started the Hansen House preservation project.
-By the end of 2013, the impressive historical building was reopened to the public, as a design, media and technology center
+In 2011, the Jerusalem Development Authority (JDA) started the Hansen House preservation project.
+By the end of 2013, the impressive historical building was reopened to the public, as a design, media and technology center.